JoshData/fast_diff_match_patch/README.rst

 Options
 -------

+op_list = diff_match_patch.diff(left_text, right_text[, timelimit=0][, checklines=False])

+left_text and right_text are strings (if Unicode, the string is converted to a str using the default encoding).

-diff(left, right) takes an optional argument called timelimit which specifies an upper bound on the amount of time to compute the diff, in seconds, or give zero (the default) to work on the diff indefinitely.
+The optional timelimit specifies an upper bound on the amount of time to compute the diff, in seconds, or zero (the default) to work on the diff indefinitely.
 According to the Google docs, the diff will stop working after the time is exceeded and will return a valid diff, but it might not be the best one.

+If checklines is True, the diff will do line-by-line comparisons first.